 Aetna Medicare Supplement Plan Options

-Plans C and F will pay your $203 Part B medical services deductible but are only available to beneficiaries who became Medicare-eligible before 2020.
-If you turned 65 since these laws changed, you can receive similar benefits through Plan D or Plan G, but Medicare Supplements can no longer cover your Part B deductible if you’re a new beneficiary.
+Plans C and F will pay your $203 Part B medical services deductible but are only available to beneficiaries who became eligible for Original Medicare before 2020.
+If you reached age 65 since these laws changed, you can receive similar benefits through Plan D or Plan G, but Medicare Supplements can no longer cover your Part B deductible if you’re a new beneficiary.

 All 10 Medigap plans that are authorized by the government include standardized benefits.
 However, there are some differences if you live in Minnesota or Wisconsin, which have different requirements.
 Aetna does not offer Medicare Supplements in Connecticut, Hawaii, Maine, Massachusetts, New York, Washington, or Washington, D.C.

 |Plan Name||Monthly premium†||Part A Hospital Deductible||Part B Medical Deductible||Member Responsibility for Excess Charges||Skilled nursing facility coinsurance||Hospice care or copayment|

 |Plan A||$130.78||$1,484||$203||All costs||No||Yes|

 |Plan B||$136.78||$0||$203||All costs||No||Yes|

 |Plan High F||$54.73 (plus $2,370 annual deductible)||$0||$0||$0||No||Yes|

-|Plan N||$105.12||$0||$203||Up to $20 for office visits or up to $50 for ER care plus all excess charges|
+|Plan N||$105.12||$0||$203||Up to $20 for office visits or up to $50 for emergency room (ER) care plus all excess expenses||Yes||Yes|

 *Based on pricing in Houston

 Aetna Medicare Supplement Plan Reviews and Ratings

-|BBB rating: A+||Aetna has an A+ rating from the Better Business Bureau with more than 150 years in the insurance industry.
+|BBB rating: A+||Aetna has an A+ rating from the BBB with more than 150 years in the insurance industry.
 Ratings are based on 229 complaints closed in the last year and 644 complaints closed in the past three years.|

 |Consumer Affairs rating: 3.9||According to Consumer Affairs, Aetna Health Insurance has an average rating of 3.9 out of five stars based on more than 2,100 reviews.
-Scores were influenced by the company’s customer service and competitive premiums.
+Scores were influenced by the company’s customer service and competitive monthly premiums.|

 Learn More From Our Sources

+- Better Business Bureau | Aetna Inc. | Last accessed July 2022

-- PR Newswire | Aetna 2021 Medicare Plans | Last accessed July 2021
+- Consumer Affairs | Aetna Health Insurance | Last accessed July 2022

-- Medicare | How to Compare Medigap Policies | Last accessed July 2021
+- Medicare | How to Compare Medigap Policies | Last accessed July 2022

-- National Committee for Quality Assurance | Aetna | Last accessed July 2021
+- National Committee for Quality Assurance | Aetna | Last accessed July 2022

-- Better Business Bureau | Aetna Inc. | Last accessed July 2021
+- PR Newswire | Aetna 2021 Medicare Plans | Last accessed July 2022